scorpido74/azure-docs.nl-nl/articles/iot-edge/module-composition.md

 ---
-title: Declareer modules en routes met implementatie manifesten - Azure IoT Edge | Microsoft Docs
+title: Declare modules and routes with deployment manifests - Azure IoT Edge | Microsoft Docs
-description: Leer hoe een manifest van de implementatie wordt gedeclareerd welke modules te implementeren, om ze te implementeren, en hoe u berichtroutes daartussen maken.
+description: Learn how a deployment manifest declares which modules to deploy, how to deploy them, and how to create message routes between them.
 author: kgremban
 manager: philmea
 ms.author: kgremban